 And like them, his prayer was focused.
 He prayed in private.

 Therefore, you would observe that all these men who made effective supplication prayers are leaders.
 And as they prayed, first they prayed for themselves, then they petitioned the Lord God, mainly on the behalf of their nation, or for others.

-And for that reason supplications are more emotional than any other types of prayer.
+And for that reason, supplications are more emotional than any other type of prayer.
 As a result, leaders make effective supplication prayers as they weep, and cry before God.

-These leaders had their country’s interest and wellbeing at heart.
+These leaders had their country’s interests and wellbeing at heart.

 They poured out their hearts to God for their people and He heard and answered them.